MissKome/MissKome/README.md

 - 👋 Hi, I’m @MissKome
-- 👀 I’m interested in Software Quality Assurance
+- 👀 I’m a Software Quality Assurance
 - 🌱 I’m currently learning Software Testing
 - 💞️ I’m looking to collaborate on available projects to test
-- 📫 How to reach me +2348135826992
+- 📫 How to reach me edawarekome@gmail.com

 <!---
 MissKome/MissKome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.